aosabook/500lines/contingent/chapter.rst

 This method hides the fact that two, not one, storage steps are required for each new edge so that we know about it in both directions.
+And notice how ``add_edge()`` does not know or care whether either node has been seen before.
+Because the inputs and consequences data structures are each a ``defaultdict(set)``,
+``add_edge()`` remains blissfully ignorant as to the novelty of a node, while ``defaultdict`` takes care of the difference by creating new ``set`` objects on the fly as needed.
+As we saw above, ``add_edge()`` would be three times longer had we not used ``defaultdict``.
+More importantly, it would be much more difficult to read its purpose and behavior from the resulting code.
+This implementation demonstrates a Pythonic approach to problems: simple, direct, and concise.

+All of these considerations disappear as soon as we turn away from the code inside of the class.
-Code using the graph sees only a single step for each edge:
+Code that is simply using the graph sees only a single verb — the method call — each time an edge is added:

 >>> g.add_edge('index.rst', 'index.html')
 >>> g.add_edge('tutorial.rst', 'tutorial.html')
 >>> g.add_edge('api.rst', 'api.html')

+Callers should also be given a simple way to visit every edge without having to learn how to traverse our data structure:

+.. include:: contingent/graphlib.py
+    :code: python
+    :start-line: 65
+    :end-line: 69

+The ``Graph.sorted()`` method, if you want to examine it later, makes an attempt to sort the nodes in case they have a natural sort order
+(alphabetical, in this case)
+that can provide a stable output order for the user.

-We can see that, following our three “add” method calls, ``g`` represents the same graph that we saw in Figure 1.
+By using this traversal method we can see that, following our three “add” method calls earlier,
+``g`` now represents the same graph that we saw in Figure 1.

 >>> from pprint import pprint
 >>> pprint(g.edges())